makersacademy/rps-challenge/README.md

   - the `StringHelpers` class which has

-    - a method `victory_string` for generating the corect victory message
+    - a method `victory_string` for generating the correct victory message

     - a method `comparator_string` for generating the right comparison string ('<', '>' or '==')